-Over the last few years there has been a heavy shift in focus from more “traditional” fundraising methods, like letters and special events, to digital media and platforms to generate donor engagement.
+Over the last few years, there’s been a heavy shift in focus from more “traditional” fundraising methods, like letters and special events, to digital media and platforms that generate donor engagement.

 Stick to the Message

 Stories are important because they will help you connect with you audience on an emotional level.
 Compelling stories help to make your mission tangible and show results.
 They’re also the way your constituency is going to relate to your organization.

 Utilize Each Platform’s Strength

 Use Instagram to highlight your most powerful visuals for the campaign.
 This can include things like graphics and other materials from your appeals.
 However, the most powerful images for your nonprofit’s Instagram are those that highlight the people your organization serves.

 Stay in the Now

 Communicate with a sense of urgency by including important facts like the tax benefits of giving before the end of the year.
 Or communicate the urgency of a donor match or challenge that’s happening today.
-Then make the path to giving clear and up front.

 Leverage Expanded Networks

-If you take a few minutes to do a quick audit of your social audience, you’ll find that there are always a few individuals who regularly like, comment, or share your social media appeals.
+Take a few minutes to do an audit of your social audience.
+You’ll find that there are a few individuals who regularly like, comment, or share your social media appeals.

 Utilizing a few key supporters to broadcast your message is like getting an online testimonial for your organization.
 That goes a long way towards establishing trust with your inner circle and those beyond it.